EpCAM-independent labelling and isolation of circulating tumor cells in breast cancer

 5Liu S, Cong Y, Wang D, et al. Breast cancer stem cells transition between epithelial and mesenchymal states reflective of their normal counterparts.
 Stem Cell Reports.
 2014;2:78–91.

-In combination with the ALS CellCelector™, an automated single cell screening and picking system, the neCTC-BC-Kit will provide a great way to isolate breast cancer CTCs with all EpCAM-expression levels either in your own lab or as service offered by our state-of-the-art cellular and molecular biology laboratory partners.
+In combination with the ALS CellCelector™, an automated single cell screening and picking system, the neCTC-BC-Kit will provide a great way to isolate breast cancer CTCs with all EpCAM-expression levels up to EpCAM free samples either in your own lab or as service offered by our state-of-the-art cellular and molecular biology laboratory partners.

 The neCTC-BC-Kit is based on magnetic beads + ferro fluid and utilizes the combination of two antibodies specific for cell surface proteins.
 Its performance has been tested and validated in our partner laboratories and shows the following key advantages: